avanwouwe/citadel-browser-agent/docs/config/index.md

 * change the escalation schema in case of account- or device policy infringement
 * modify or add device controls (using [osquery](https://www.osquery.io/) requests)
 * adapt the extension policy

+> **Tip**
+>
+> During the initial testing period it may be easier to deploy the extension by manually installing it, instead of force-installing it.
+This will allow you to install / uninstall quickly, and has the advantage of allow you to see the console: `Extensions` > `Manage Extensions` > inspect the `service worker`.
+You may need to turn on **developer mode**.
+{: .tip }